 - Build busybox statically (without shared liraries) by enabling Settings -> Build static binary (no shared libraries)

-- Add cross compiler prefix (aarch64-rpi3-linux-uclibc-) by going into Settings -> Cross compiler prefix
+- Add cross compiler prefix (aarch64-rpi3-linux-gnu-) by going into Settings -> Cross compiler prefix

 - Add installation directory by going into Settings -> Destination path for ‘make install’.
 Give the full path.
 Ex: